 The future of the internet is mobile.

 Websites that are not mobile-friendly will soon be a thing of the past.
-With over half (54.4%) of all internet traffic coming from mobile devices, it is more important than ever to make sure your website looks great and functions properly on smartphones and tablets.
+With more than half (~58%) of all internet traffic coming from mobile devices, it is more important than ever to make sure your website looks great and functions properly on smartphones and tablets.

 If your website doesn’t look good on a smartphone, your users will leave and go to a competitor’s website that does.